Raitoning/NMLS-Java-Game-Engine/README.md

 ## Engine status: IN DEVELOPMENT, NOT PRODUCTION READY !
 ## Development phase: PRE-ALPHA
-## Engine version: 20.11.17
+## Engine version: 18.11.22
 ## Version notes:
+* Cameras can now be rendered on a specific part of the viewport.
+* Cameras are now rendered on the screen via render textures.
+They are in fact rendered on BufferedImages before blitting them on the final frame buffer.
+* The engine can now render multiple cameras at once.
+* Cameras are sorted and rendered by their render priority (lower is more important).
+* Updated some Javadoc.
-* Missing most of the Javadoc
+* Missing most of the Javadoc.
-* Bug with 0 reproductibility affecting the InputAxis class
+* Bug with 0 reproductibility affecting the InputAxis class.

 # ROADMAP:
-* Adding a Scene system similar to Unity
+* Adding a Scene system similar to Unity.
-* Adding a layering system for multiple cameras
+* [x] Adding a layering system for multiple cameras.
-* Adding a Collision Matrix to get better control over physics simulations
+* Adding a Collision Matrix to get better control over physics simulations.
-* Adding an Audio subsystem
+* Adding an Audio subsystem.

 Welcome to Namaeless Studio's Mini Java Game Engine official repository !
 Here you will find the lastest released version of the game engine.